remusao/remusao.github.io/posts/2017-10-21-few-tips-sqlite-perf.md

 This way, you can stop as soon as you got enough results and not waste resources.
-Of course, if you know beforehand how many results you want, you can use the `LIMIT` SQL statement instead, but Python generator are very handy and allow you to nicely decouple data generation from data consumption.
+Of course, if you know beforehand how many results you want, you can use the `LIMIT` SQL statement instead, but Python generators are very handy and allow you to decouple data generation from data consumption.

 ## 4. Use Context Managers